Sarò libera

-The single "Non è l'inferno", certified disc multiplatinum, debuted straight to 1st place in Italy while Switzerland reaches the 19th position.
-The fourth single, "Cercavo amore", was certified Platinum disc.
+The third official single "Non è l'inferno", certified Platinum, as well as the fourth single, "Cercavo amore".

-The fifth single from the album was "Maledetto quel giorno", the soundtrack of the campaign Hyundai i20 Sound Edition.
-On November 11, the website of Il Corriere della Sera released a preview of the music video of the song, not as a single statement, "Non sono solo te", included in Sarò libera, of which Emma is both producer and Screenwriter.
+The fifth and last single from the album was "Maledetto quel giorno", the soundtrack of the campaign Hyundai i20 Sound Edition.
 The album Sarò libera was certified double platinum by the Federation of the Italian Music Industry.

 Promotion

 Sarò libera Tour

 From July 10, 2012 Emma Marrone was on tour with the Sarò libera Tour.
 A single date abroad was in London on 8 in October 2012, at Koko Club.
 Sarò libera Tour sold more than 160,000 tickets (excluding stages with free admission) and sold out in almost every concert.